 I have been a patient of Dr Honing's for about 5 years now.
 I am almost 59 years old and have never felt healthier, physically mentally and emotionally.
 He took the time and genuinely cared about my individual needs and taylored a personalized treatment plan for me and within the first few weeks of my initial HRT treatment it changed my life.
 My life continues to get fuller my relationships continue to get stronger My husband saw such a difference in me he started seeing Dr Honing.
 I could see a difference in him within days.
 I recommend Dr Honing to anyone who wants a better quality of life..
 Life does not have to become dull as you age.
 Thanks for showing me that Dr Honing.
 You are awesome!!!!

 Stephanie, January 24, 2019

 "Morgan was wonderful, she walked me through exactly what to expect and was really patient with all my questions.
-I've already booked more services with her.
+The whole office and staff were great and I've already booked more services at Ageless Health Institute.
 I highly reccomend!"

 I hurt my left shoulder at work.
 My worker’s comp. doctor had me doing physical therapy and needling.
 I was taking pain pills but nothing was working.
 My doctor wanted to schedule me for surgery but I decided to try Ageless Health Institute first.
 Dr Honing was amazing.
 I had 2 PRP treatment’s and the results were amazing.
 I got off of the pain pills and was back to work in no time.
 I would highly recommend you try Ageless Health before you consider surgery.
 You will not be disappointed!!